dushankw/rmit-usap-2016/README.md

 0. Do this on your own, see [IAM](IAM.md)
 1. These credentials should be treated like a password, that's basically what they are
-  0. You can put them in your `~/.bashrc` but make sure the file is only readable by you `chmod 600 ~/.bashrc`
+  0. In your shell, run `aws configure` and enter the credentials when prompted
-  1. You can also export them manually for each shell, the choice is yours
+  1. You can also export them manually for each shell session, the choice is yours

-  Regardless, they are to be exported as follows
+  They can be exported as follows

   ```
   export AWS_ACCESS_KEY_ID=CHANGEME